microsoft/mu_feature_mm_supv/SeaPkg/Docs/PlatformIntegration/PlatformIntegrationSteps.md

 ### Platform DSC statements

-The changes below assumes that the platform has already integrated the MM Supervisor.
+The changes below assume that the platform has already integrated the MM Supervisor.

 1. Add the DSC sections below.